-Respondent denies that the flu vaccine caused Petitioner's alleged GBS and/or any other injury.
-Nonetheless both parties, while maintaining their above-stated positions, agreed in a
+Respondent denies that the varicella vaccine and/or any other vaccine caused S.R.C.'s ataxia and/or any other injury.
+Nonetheless both parties, while maintaining their above-stated

-1 Because this ruling contains a reasoned explanation for my action in this case, it will be posted on the website of the United States Court of Federal Claims, in accordance with the E-Government Act of 2002, Pub.
+1 Because this decision contains a reasoned explanation for my action in this case, it will be posted on the website of the United States Court of Federal Claims, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
 As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the inclusion of certain kinds of confidential information.
-To do so, Vaccine Rule 18(b) provides that each party has 14 days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
+To do so, Vaccine Rule 18(b) provides that each party has fourteen days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
 Vaccine Rule 18(b).
-Otherwise, the ruling will be available to the public.
+Otherwise, the decision will be available to the public.
 Id.

 2 The National Vaccine Injury Compensation Program comprises Part 2 of the National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
-3755 (codified as amended, 42 U.S.C.A. § 300aa-10 - 34 (2006)) [hereinafter "Vaccine Act" or "the Act"].
+3755 (codified as amended, 42 U.S.C. § 300aa-10 through 34 (2006)) [hereinafter "Vaccine Act" or "the Act"].
 Individual sections references hereafter will be to § 300aa of the Act.

-stipulation (filed December 29, 2014) that the issues before them can be settled and that a decision should be entered awarding Petitioner compensation.
+positions, agreed in a stipulation (filed May 21, 2015) that the issues before them could be settled, and that a decision should be entered awarding Petitioner compensation.